Abstract representations of events arise from mental errors in learning and memory: Discussion

+Here we show that network effects on human behavior can be understood as stemming from mental errors in people's estimates of the transition structure, while noting that future work should focus on disambiguating the role of recency.\cite{Murdock-01, Baddeley-01} We use the free energy principle to develop a model of human expectations that explicitly accounts for the brain's natural tendency to minimize computational complexity -- that is, to maximize entropy.\cite{Ortega-01, Ortega-02, Friston-01} Indeed, the brain must balance the benefits of making accurate predictions against the computational costs associated with such predictions.\cite{Tversky-01, De-01, Vinje-01, Tononi-01, Cohen-01, Wickelgren-01, Gershman-02} This competition between accuracy and efficiency induces errors in people's internal representations, which, in turn, explains with notable accuracy an array of higher-order network phenomena observed in human experiments.\cite{Schapiro-01, Karuza-01, Karuza-03, Kahn-01} Importantly, our model admits a concise analytic form (Eq. (\ref{analytic})) and can be used to predict human behavior on a person-by-person basis (Fig. \ref{performance}).

-Our work directly inspires new research directions, particularly with regard to the study and design of optimally learnable network structures.
-Given the notion that densely connected communities help to mitigate the effects of mental errors on people's internal representations, we anticipate that networks with high ``learnability" will possess a hierarchical community structure.\cite{arenas-01} Interestingly, such hierarchical organization has already been observed in a diverse range of real world structures, from knowledge and language networks\cite{Guimera-01} to social networks and the World Wide Web.\cite{Ravasz-01} Could it be that these networks have evolved so as to facilitate accurate representations in the minds of the humans observing and building them?
-Questions such as this demonstrate the importance of having simple predictive models of human representations and point to the promising future of this research endeavor.
+This work inspires directions for future research, particularly with regard to the study and design of optimally learnable network structures.
+Given the notion that densely connected communities help to mitigate the effects of mental errors on people's internal representations, we anticipate that networks with high ``learnability" will possess a hierarchical community structure.\cite{Arenas-01} Interestingly, such hierarchical organization has already been observed in a diverse range of real world networks, from knowledge and language graphs\cite{Guimera-01} to social networks and the World Wide Web.\cite{Ravasz-01} Could it be that these networks have evolved so as to facilitate accurate representations in the minds of the humans using and observing them?
+Questions such as this demonstrate the importance of having simple principled models of human representations and point to the promising future of this research endeavor.

 \begin{methods}